microsoft/fabrikate-definitions/portworx-manual/Portworx.md

 ### Backing up and restoring a Kafka node through snapshots

 Portworx supports creating Snapshots for Kubernetes PVCs.
 When you install STORK, it also creates a storage class called stork-snapshot-sc.
 This storage class can be used to create PVCs from snapshots.

+For more details on how to snapshot volumes using stork check out [here](hhttps://docs.portworx.com/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-annotations/#managing-snapshots-through-kubectl).